-No representation, warranty or undertaking, express or implied, is made and no responsibility accepted by the Joint Lead Managers, the Delegate or the Agents (as defined herein) as to the accuracy or completeness of the information contained in this Prospectus or any other information supplied in connection with the Certificates or for any acts or omissions of the Trustee, the Obligor or any other person in connection with this Prospectus or the issue and offering of the Certificates.
-Each person receiving the Prospectus acknowledges that such person has not relied on any of the Joint Lead Managers, the Delegate or any of the Agents in connection with its investigation of the accuracy of such information or its investment decision and each person must rely on its own assessment of the Trustee, the Obligor and/or the Certificates.
-Nothing contained in this Prospectus is, or is to be construed as, or shall be relied on as a promise, representation or warranty, whether as to the past or future, by any of the Joint Lead Managers, the Delegate or any of the Agents in any respect.
-To the fullest extent permitted by law, none of the Joint Lead Managers, the Delegate or the Agents accepts any responsibility whatsoever for the contents of this Prospectus.
-Each of the Joint Lead Managers, the Delegate and the Agents accordingly disclaims all and any liability, whether arising in tort, contract or otherwise, which it might otherwise have in respect of this Prospectus.
+No representation, warranty or undertaking, express or implied, is made and no responsibility accepted by the Joint Lead Managers, the Delegate, the Agents (as defined herein), or any of their respective affiliates, as to the accuracy or completeness of the information contained in this Prospectus or any other information supplied in connection with the Certificates or for any acts or omissions of the Trustee, the Obligor or any other person in connection with this Prospectus or the issue and offering of the Certificates.
+Each person receiving the Prospectus acknowledges that such person has not relied on any of the Joint Lead Managers, the Delegate, any of the Agents, or any of their respective affiliates, in connection with its investigation of the accuracy of such information or its investment decision and each person must rely on its own assessment of the Trustee, the Obligor and/or the Certificates.
+Nothing contained in this Prospectus is, or is to be construed as, or shall be relied on as a promise, representation or warranty, whether as to the past or future, by any of the Joint Lead Managers, the Delegate, any of the Agents, any of their respective affiliates in any respect.
+To the fullest extent permitted by law, none of the Joint Lead Managers, the Delegate, the Agents or any of their respective affiliates accepts any responsibility whatsoever for the contents of this Prospectus.
+Each of the Joint Lead Managers, the Delegate, the Agents, and their respective affiliates, accordingly disclaims all and any liability, whether arising in tort, contract or otherwise, which it might otherwise have in respect of this Prospectus.